- Originally published: May 24, 2023

 - Event venues: To efficiently manage attendees, vendors, and staff, ensuring smooth event operations.
 Lightbox Productions follows a visitor security policy to keep events running smoothly.

-How to implement an office visitor policy?
+How to create a workplace visitor policy?

 Writing down visitor management guidelines is just the first step—ensuring they are understood and followed is where the real work begins.
 Here’s how to put your policy into action effectively:

-1. Communicate the policy
+2. Communicate the visitor policy

 - The policy now exists and why it was created.